This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 De-Coding the Labels: Gold Plated vs. Hypoallergenic

-To understand the issue, we first need clarity on the terminology.
+To understand the issue, we first need clarity on the terminology that often confuses consumers and leads to disappointing purchases.

 What Exactly is Gold Plated Jewellery?